kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 1. Webhook is configured and in-use.
 2. `ValidatingAdmissionPolicy` created with `FailPolicy: Ignore`
-3. `ValidatingAdmissionPolicy` is monitored to ensure it behaves the same as te webhook (logs or audit annotations can be used)
+3. `ValidatingAdmissionPolicy` is monitored to ensure it behaves the same as the webhook (logs or audit annotations can be used)
 4. `ValidatingAdmissionPolicy` is updated to `FailPolicy: Fail`
 5. Verify the webhook never denies any requests.
 If the admission policy is equivalent, then policy will be run first and deny the request before